Felbertauern Tunnel (Special Toll)

 What is the Felbertauern Tunnel?

-The Felbertauern Tunnel is located on the Felbertauern Road (B 108), which is not a motorway but a well-developed country road.
-The B 108 connects the Austrian federal state of Salzburg in the northwest with East Tyrol (federal state of Tyrol) to the south and is considered a route that is safe to travel in winter.
-This route is particularly suitable for travellers who do not wish to drive exclusively on motorways over long distances but would also like to experience the Austrian landscape.
-Along the way, the Lake Elisabeth (Elisabethsee) is a scenic highlight worth a stop.
+The Felbertauern Tunnel is located on the Felbertauern Road (B108), which is not a motorway but a well-developed federal road.
+The B108 connects the northwestern Austrian province of Salzburg with East Tyrol (Province of Tyrol) to the south and is considered a winter-safe route.
+This route is particularly suitable for travelers who do not want to drive exclusively on motorways but would also like to experience Austria’s scenic landscape.
+Along the route, the Elisabethsee is another natural attraction.
 Construction of the Felbertauern Tunnel began in 1962 and was completed in 1967.

 The Felbertauern Tunnel is a special toll route.
-Therefore, in addition to any existing vignette or distance-based toll, a special toll must be paid in order to use this road.
+Therefore, in addition to any required vignette or distance-based toll, a separate special toll must be paid in order to use this road.

-In contrast to most other tunnels in Austria, the Felbertauern Tunnel has only a single tube.
-The daily traffic volume is estimated at around 4,000 vehicles per day, with lorries accounting for roughly 7 %.
-As the Felbertauern Tunnel is exclusively a road tunnel, cycling through it is not permitted.
-A shuttle service is available on site for cyclists, transporting up to a maximum of three people for a total of €30.
-The total length of the Felbertauern Tunnel is 5,282 metres (5.2 km), which places it among the eleven longest tunnels in Austria.
+Unlike most other tunnels in Austria, the Felbertauern Tunnel has only one tube.
+Daily traffic volume is estimated at around 4,000 vehicles per day, with trucks accounting for approximately 7%.
+As the Felbertauern Tunnel is a road tunnel, it is not permitted to pass through by bicycle.
+For cyclists, a local transport service is available that carries up to three people for a total of €30.
+The Felbertauern Tunnel has a total length of 5,282 meters (5.2 km), making it one of the eleven longest tunnels in Austria.

 Who owns the Felbertauern Tunnel?

-The Felbertauern Tunnel is owned by Felbertauernstraßen-AG.
-This company is 62 % owned by the Republic of Austria.
-The remaining 38 % are held by the federal state of Tyrol (37 %) and Tyrolean municipalities (1 %).
+The Felbertauern Tunnel belongs to Felbertauernstraßen-AG.
+This company is 62% owned by the Republic of Austria.
+The remaining 38% is held by the Province of Tyrol (37%) and Tyrolean municipalities (1%).

 FAQ about the Felbertauern Tunnel